 All of the DNA details for these relics thus far had focused on the paternally inherited Y-DNA, but the value of mitochondrial DNA (mtDNA) cannot be ignored.
 MtDNA is passed unchanged from mother to child, providing an ideal way to trace maternal lineages.

 Whatever the reason, we now know the true Y-DNA profile of the House of Bourbon.
 This Y-DNA profile is very rare, but it’s entirely possible that there are “common” males among us who also share the same profile.
-And there is a good chance that those males may actually have some royal blood, as there are legends of children fathered out of wedlock from men in this aristocratic family.
+They may actually have some royal blood, since there are many legends of children fathered out of wedlock from men in this aristocratic family.
 Take the DNA Paternal Ancestry Test to see if you share a similar Y-DNA profile.

 Larmuseau MH et al. (2014) Genetic genealogy reveals true Y haplogroup of House of Bourbon contradicting recent identification of the presumed remains of two French Kings.
 Eur J Hum Genet.
 22(5): 681-687.